Celebrating the Artist as Innovator

 Our curriculum balances history, theory and practice, integrating traditional performance forms with contemporary interdisciplinary practices.
 Courses in Acting, Voice, Movement, Directing, Playwriting, and Design help you to develop practical knowledge, cultural sensitivity, intellectual resourcefulness, and imaginative daring.

 Our theatre faculty are working professionals and prominent theatre artists.
-The theatre department is led critically acclaimed award-winning actor, director, and Steppenwolf Ensemble member, Yasen Peyankov.
+The theatre department is led by critically acclaimed award-winning actor, director, and Steppenwolf Ensemble member, Yasen Peyankov.
 Our faculty includes members of four of Chicago’s Tony Award winning theatre companies.

 You will work in small classes with personalized attention from faculty.